toastisme/OpenBehaviourTree/README.md

 - Custom editor window to design trees, and watch nodes being evaluated in real time during Play Mode
 - Priority, sequence, and probability selector nodes
 - Action nodes that can run user-defined class coroutines
-- A blackboard to share vairables between nodes
+- A blackboard to share variables between nodes
 - Boolean, timeout, and cooldown decorators
 - User-defined probability weights for all children of probability selector nodes
 - Decorators and probability weights can use constant values or values from the blackboard